2023 Most Focused Doctor’s Degree Colleges for Molecular Medicine in the Southeast Region

 Top 2 Most Focused Doctor’s Degree Colleges for Molecular Medicine in the Southeast Region

-You’ll be in good company if you decide to attend Wake Forest University.
-It ranked #1 on our 2023 Schools for a Doctorate Highly Focused on Molecular Medicine Major in the Southeast Region list.
-Located in Winston-Salem, North Carolina, this medium-sized private not-for-profit school handed out 7 diplomas to qualified doctorate’s molecular medicine students in 2020-2021.
+You’ll join some of the best and brightest minds around if you attend Wake Forest University.
+The school came in at #1 for the Schools for a Doctorate Highly Focused on Molecular Medicine Major in the Southeast Region.
+Located in Winston-Salem, North Carolina, this medium-sized private not-for-profit school awarded 5 degrees to qualified doctorate’s molecular medicine students in 2021-2022.

-The undergrad student loan default rate at the school is 0.6%, which is quite low when compared to the national default rate of 10.1%.
-The school has an excellent freshman retention rate of 95%, which means students like the school well enough to return for a second year.
+The low undergrad student loan default rate of 0.3% is a good sign that students have an easier time paying off their loans than they might at other schools.
+For comparison, the national default rate is 10.1%.
+With a undergrad student-to-faculty ratio of 10 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
+The school has an excellent freshman retention rate of 94%, which means students like the school well enough to return for a second year.

 Read more about Molecular Medicine at Wake Forest University